oroinc/customer-portal/src/Oro/Bundle/CustomerBundle/Resources/doc/api/customer_user_role.md

 #### get_subresource

-Retrieve the record of the organization a specific customer user role record belongs to.
+Retrieve a record of the organization a specific customer user role record belongs to.

 #### get_relationship

-Retrieve the ID of the organization record which a specific customer user role record will belong to.
+Retrieve the ID of the organization record which a specific customer user role record belongs to.

 #### update_relationship